Pavan-3737/MyCollegeDemo/README.md

 # MyCollegeDemo
-This is my first Github repo
+This is my first Github Repository.
+Author - Pavan R